 Using direct deposit.
 The fastest way to receive a tax refund is to file electronically and choose direct deposit, which securely and electronically transfers your refund directly into your financial account.
 Direct deposit also avoids the possibility that your check could be lost, stolen, or returned undeliverable to the IRS.
 Eight in 10 taxpayers use direct deposit to receive their refunds.
-The IRS issues more than 90% of refunds in less than 21 days.
+If you don't have a bank account, go to IRS.gov/DirectDeposit for more information on where to find a bank or credit union that can open an account online.